PaoloM/Fiona/README.md

 #### 04/18/21

+* Added the _Private Networks_ capability to allow for some scenarios where local connectivity is limited
 * First implementation of radio support, some images do not show for some reason, but navigation reliably works

 #### 04/16/21